Québec's Bill 96 modified the Charter of the French Language - five things you need to know for the 1 June 2023 deadline (update)

 On 26 June 2024, the government of Quebec published a 'Regulation to amend mainly the Regulation respecting the language of commerce and business' (Regulation to Amend).

-The purpose of the Regulation to Amend is to clarify the rules established in the 'Regulation respecting the language of commerce and business', Bill 96 and the Charter of the French Language regarding trademarks, as well as inscriptions on products and related documents in languages other than French.
+The purpose of the Regulation to Amend is to clarify the rules established in the Charter, as amended by, Bill 96 and the 'Regulation respecting the language of commerce and business', regarding trademarks, as well as inscriptions on products and related documents in languages other than French.

 The Regulation to Amend also provides additional guidance on language requirements for business names on public signs, inscriptions on posters, and language used in commercial advertising.